ianstrang2/berkoTNF/docs/marketing_spec.md

 Simple illustrations or UI cards

 ## HOW CAPO FITS INTO YOUR WEEK
-### From “anyone playing?” to a proper club — in a clean, simple loop.
+### From "anyone playing?" to a proper club — in a clean, simple loop.

+**6-STEP FLOW:**

-You create your club.
+1. You create your club, share the code and players join.
-Share the code.
-Players join.
-They RSVP and pay.
+2. You create a match and players RSVP and pay.
-Capo fills the game.
+3. Capo handles all the ins/outs, fills the game and balances teams.
-You balance the teams.
-You play.
-You log the score.
+4. You play and log the score in a couple of clicks.
-Capo updates everything behind the scenes.
+5. Capo creates a match report and updates all the stats behind the scenes.
-The next week is even easier.
+6. The next week is even easier.

 A football rhythm that finally makes sense.